kjappelbaum/mofdscribe/docs/source/getting_started.rst

 5. Push your branch to the repository.
 6. Make a pull request.

-.. warning:: Do not look at the dataset!
+.. admonition:: Do not look at the dataset!
+    :class: warning

     Do not perform hyper-parameter optimization (or model selection) on the dataset used for the benchmark *outside* the bench loop.
 This is data leakage.